titanml/helm-charts/charts/catalog/README.md

 # Catalog

-This is all the resource need to deploy and use a Cluster Catalog from the [Operator Lifecycle Manager](https://operator-framework.github.io/operator-controller/) project.
-We have a [high level overview](../../operator-lifecycle-manager/README.md#overview) of the OLM architecture, in which this deploys a `clusterCatalog` CR, an `InferenceStack` CRD, and the Role Based Access Control (RBAC) resources needed.
+This is all the resource needed to create a Catalog containing the `InferenceStack` Operator, from the [Operator Lifecycle Manager](https://operator-framework.github.io/operator-controller/) project.
+We have a [high level overview](../../operator-lifecycle-manager/README.md#overview) of the OLM architecture, in which this deploys a `ClusterCatalog` CR, an `InferenceStack` CRD, and Role Based Access Control (RBAC) resources.
 It also optionally creates a `ClusterExtension` CR which subscribes and installs a specific version of the Operator available in the catalog from a specific channel.

 ## TL;DR